Sudeten German Party: Background

 At the end of World War I, the Austro-Hungarian Empire broke up into several nation states.
 The DAP was renamed German National Socialist Workers' Party on 5 May 1918 and after the proclamation of Czechoslovakia claimed the right of self-determination in the predominantly German-settled Sudetenland and German Bohemian territories, demanding affiliation with the newly established Republic of German-Austria.
 However, the new Czech-dominated government demanded the unity of the Bohemian (or now called Czech) lands, as confirmed by the 1919 Treaty of Saint-Germain-en-Laye, and considered the Pan-German party offensive and dangerous for the existence of the country.
-The Czechoslovakian DNSAP led by Hans Knirsch together with the conservative German National Party (Deutsche Nationalpartei, DNP) became the main proponent of so-called "negativism", the general tendency among the Sudeten Germans not to accept the legitimacy of the Czechoslovakian state.
+The Czechoslovak DNSAP led by Hans Knirsch together with the conservative German National Party (Deutsche Nationalpartei, DNP) became the main proponent of so-called "negativism", the general tendency among the Sudeten Germans not to accept the legitimacy of the Czechoslovak state.
 Under Knirsch's successor Rudolf Jung, the party was increasingly influenced by the rise of the Nazi Party in the German Weimar Republic.
 In 1933, both the DNSAP and DNP decided to dissolve in order to prevent the imminent ban by the Prague government.

-SHF
+SHF : Sudetendeutsche Heimatfront ("Sudeten German Home Front")

 The SHF was founded on 1 October 1933.
 The party entered into an alliance with the Carpatho-German Party (KdP) in the same year.